Could Over 40s Be Too Old to Get a Mortgage in Ireland?

 High Property Prices

-House prices in Ireland have gone up a lot over the last 20 years.
+House prices in Ireland have risen significantly over the last 20 years.
 This makes it harder for younger people to afford a home, especially if they’re on one income or just starting their careers.
-In 2025, the average price of a home was €360,000, which is too high for many first-time buyers.
-In 2025, the median price of a home reached €360,000.
+In 2025, house prices continued to climb.
+According to the CSO Residential Property Price Index, households paid a median price of €387,000 for a dwelling in the 12 months to December 2025, with Dublin at €500,000 and Dún Laoghaire-Rathdown reaching nearly €680,000.

 If soaring house prices have you thinking homeownership is out of reach, you’re not alone.
 But don’t give up just yet — our article has practical tips to help you budget for your home, even when prices are sky-high.